indre-idenfy/Documentation/pages/ANDROID-SDK.md

     }
 }
 ```
-*Note it is required to set callbacks handler in the **application** class to ensure that listener will be set again after application process has stopped.
+*Note: it is required to set callbacks handler in the **application** class to ensure that listener will be set again after application process has stopped.

 ## Customizing SDK V2 (optional)
 SDK provides various options for changing identification flow.
 All requirements can be specified with IdenfyBuilderV2().